-About 50 percent of adults suffer from ongoing bad breath at some point in their lives.
-(1) Bad breath is not only embarrassing, it can sometimes also be a sign of a serious health problem — although, in most cases, it’s not.
-I will share with you my top tips on how to get rid of bad breath fast — including dietary changes, supplements and essential oils that can all be used to freshen your breath naturally.
+About 30 percent of adults suffer from ongoing bad breath at some point in their lives.
+Bad breath is not only embarrassing, it can sometimes also be a sign of a serious health problem — although, in most cases, it’s not.

 Chronic bad breath — also known as halitosis — is something that absolutely nobody wants to deal with, and often is a sensitive topic.
 If you want to know how to get rid of bad breath, first it’s important to understand the actual underlying causes of this condition.